 If for any reason we are not able to supply your order in full, we will contact you to discuss the options available.

 We will only send plants out when they stand every chance of surviving the journey.
 Plants that have been frozen, dehydrated or overheated are of no use to anyone.
 We pack our plants as carefully as we can but obviously we cannot foresee all eventualities.
 We hope that our courier will transport your order with care but understand sometimes this may not be the case.
-Please contact us and provide photographs of the parcel and its contents if you think there has been a problem.
+Please contact us (as soon as possible) and provide photographs of the parcel and its contents if you think there has been a problem.
 We often track orders so we may well be expecting your contact regarding a transport issue.
 Unfortunately, without timely photographic evidence of damage we will be unable to offer replacements or a refund.

 We do our best to ensure that you are sent the plants you are expecting.
 However, mistakes can occur, especially if a plant is dormant upon dispatch.
 If any of your ordered plants are not what they were supposed to be, please contact us and send a photo of what you have - remember, we need to know which plant we have one less of, or the error may be duplicated.
 Our plants are all labelled but there remains a chance that things can get muddled - please make sure your labels have not got swapped around if they have come free in transit.